Select Page

 We had a double rainbow on one side of the dock, and a beaultiful sunset on the other end!

-We were curious if Ontario had any good hiking/backpacking opportunities, we had all our gear with us, and backpacking was the goal of the original two-week trip.
+We were curious if Ontario had any good hiking/backpacking opportunities, we had all our gear with us from the week before, and backpacking was the goal of our original two-week trip that got canceled due to wildfires in California.
 Every Google search kept recommending the same place: Bruce Peninsula National Park.

-After seeing images of the park, we really wanted to see Bruce Peninsula for ourselves.
+After seeing images of the park, we really wanted to do Backpacking in Bruce Peninsula and see it for ourselves.
 All of the backcountry campsites were full though and the other campsites nearby were quite expensive; around $45 for peak season.
 The park was also about a 3.5 hour drive from Toronto.

 We went to a coffee shop to research more hiking options; there were some other promising locations near Ontario from our initial research.
 Just in case, I checked the Canada backcountry reservation website for the 5th time that day, AND THE HIGH DUMP CAMPGROUND HAD OPENED UP!
 To make things even better, the campsite reservation was for an itinerary reservation; In order to book High Dump, we also had to book a second night at Bruce Peninsula’s other backcountry campsite: Stormhaven.